 House sitting is an excellent way to travel on a budget.
 It is much easier on the pocket to get free accommodation in exchange for some easy services than as a guest in a B&B or hotel.
 Some house sitters say they have saved thousands through house sitting.

 There are so many beautiful places to visit in the UK and house sitting allows you to fully savour and absorb the local culture, language and customs, while also enjoying the sights.
 You know, live like a local and be among the people.
 Certainly different from the usual tourist experience while staying in a hotel.
 Get that local “feel”.

 For pet lovers, many of our sitters simply love being able to engage with pets on their house sits, whether they be cats on their laps, dogs excitedly waiting to be walked, or just reflecting on the slow movement of a bearded dragon or a pond of lazy Koi.

 More and more, particularly in larger cities in the UK, homeowners are concerned about their home security when away, and quite a few assignments involve no pets at all.
 Ideally, as a sitter in this case, you need to be a “homebody” who is happy to spend the majority of each day at home.

-The majority of homes requiring your care are upmarket and have all the mod-cons one might expect, such as Netflix, Amazon Prime, microwave ovens, and so forth.
-But of course, house sitting is not necessarily about luxury travel and sometimes the experience of a plain farmhouse cottage can be just as much fun – especially if there are some chickens providing fresh free-range eggs – and less stressful.
+Most homes requiring your care are upmarket and have all the mod-cons one might expect, such as Netflix, Amazon Prime, microwave ovens, and so forth.
+But of course, house sitting is not necessarily about luxury travel and sometimes the experience of a small apartment or plain farmhouse cottage can be just as much fun – especially if there are some chickens providing fresh free-range eggs – and less stressful too.

 The best way to find out if house sitting is really your cup of tea is to take the plunge and start out with a couple of short assignments of say three or four days each.
 If your spouse or partner can accompany you, even better.
 After that, you can decide on tackling some longer-term house sitting assignments.